 A stillbirth is the death of a baby after 24 weeks of pregnancy but before or during birth.

-Suffering a miscarriage can be a very sad, scary or lonely experience.
-This section of our site is designed to answer questions and provide support to you through this difficult time.
+Going through a miscarriage can be a very sad, scary or lonely experience.
+We hope our information answers any questions you have during this difficult time.

 A team from JMW solicitors recently took on the three peaks challenge in support of Tommy's.

 Owen, co-author of parenting blog 'Love amongst the stars' opens up about navigating the emotions he felt after the loss of his son Kaspar.